 We had a busy day in Frankfurt.
 We went for a walking tour in the morning and a lovely bike ride along the river in the afternoon.
 These two activities were included in the cruise package and we had an awesome time, especially with the bike ride with a beer break overlooking the river.

 Onto the ship, we had a Paint & Wine class, which I loved and got seriously tipsy, followed by dinner and a Tequila Karaoke party.

-The second day itinerary also had a Climbing Forest activity for the adventurous travelers and an in-depth walking tour for the history buffs as a second option, but these two activities were paid separately.
+The second-day itinerary also had a Climbing Forest activity for adventurous travelers and an in-depth walking tour for history buffs as a second option, but these two activities were paid separately.

 3rd Day – Rüdesheim and Koblenz

 The ship docked on the charming town of Rudesheim around 8 AM and by 9:45 AM we started hiking to Germania Monument & Forest.
 The town is super cute, packed with little cafes and restaurants, all of them selling the local Riesling wine and the Rudesheim coffee, a mix of caffeine, alcohol, and fire.
 You can choose to stay in town or walk up to the vineyards.

 The hiking is a long way up.
 It’s high, but the path is not too steep.
 It is super doable, even for the non-skilled hikers.
 For those who have a bad knee or ankle, though, I would recommend going up by cable car: it’s easier and you can enjoy the gorgeous views of the Rhine River as well.

 We started hiking with the group and soon we were just the two of us, roaming through the vineyards by ourselves.
 We found a lovely restaurant overlooking the vineyard and river where we stopped for a glass of Riesling and a local beer.
 Life is simple and beautiful when you are cruising the River Rhine.
 The hiking was part of the cruise package.